Who can apply?

 We will notify you 8 weeks after the deadline whether your application has been successful.
 Note that it might take us more time to give all the projects fair review if the number of applicants exceeds our expectations.

 Once you’ve made it into the final round, we will work with you to file the required paperwork with the Federal Ministry for Education and Research during our application workshop.

-The project term starts with our Kick Off Workshop in Berlin on September 1, 2017, and all participants will be invited.
-After the kick off workshop, you can work on your projects for the next six months until our Demo Day on February 28, 2018, where we present all projects to the community.
+The project term of our 7th round starts with a Kick Off Workshop in Berlin on September 1, 2020, and all participants will be invited.
+After the kick off workshop, you will work on your projects for the next six months until our Demo Day, where we present all projects to the community.